When Classes Evolve: A Benchmark and Framework for Stage-Aware Class-Incremental Learning: Experiments

 \subsection{Ablation Study}

-To dissect the contributions of STAGE's key components, we conduct an incremental ablation study, with results shown in Figure~\ref{fig:result_comparison}.
-The "Baseline" model, lacking any evolution-aware mechanisms, exhibits poor performance, confirming the difficulty of the Stage-CIL task.
-The most significant performance gain comes from introducing the "w/ Evolution-aware Memory Pool".
-This highlights that our core predict-then-classify paradigm is the primary driver of success, effectively mitigating the large feature drift between stages.
-Adding "w/ Prototype Rehearsal" provides a further, stable improvement, underscoring the necessity of combating traditional inter-class forgetting even while addressing the new intra-class challenge.
-Finally, "w/ Pattern Rehearsal" offers an additional small boost by regularizing the memory pool and preventing pattern collapse.
-This analysis confirms that while the predictive memory pool is the core innovation, all components work in synergy to achieve the final robust performance.
+To understand why the STAGE reference baseline remains effective under Stage-CIL, we conduct an ablation study, with results shown in Figure~\ref{fig:result_comparison}.
+The Baseline model, which lacks explicit evolution-aware modeling, performs poorly, indicating that conventional classification alone is insufficient when the same class appears in substantially different stages.
+The largest gain comes from introducing the ``w/ Evolution-aware Memory Pool'', suggesting that explicit stage-conditioned prediction is important for handling the feature drift caused by intra-class evolution.
+Adding ``w/ Prototype Rehearsal'' provides a further stable improvement, showing that conventional inter-class retention remains necessary under Stage-CIL.
+Finally, ``w/ Pattern Rehearsal'' offers an additional boost by regularizing the shared transformation memory.
+Overall, the results suggest that the reference baseline works by combining transition modeling with continual retention.

-We further investigate the sensitivity to pattern pool size and top-$k$ selection, with results in Table~\ref{tab:param_analysis}.
-Our analysis indicates that a pool size of 50 with $k=5$ provides an optimal balance between performance and efficiency.
-Smaller pools (Pattern 10) show degraded performance due to insufficient expressive capacity, while larger pools (Pattern 100) offer diminishing returns for the increased computational cost.
-Regarding top-$k$ selection, $k=5$ outperforms both alternatives.
-A single pattern ($k=1$) is too restrictive for complex transformations, leading to a sharp rise in Intra-F. Conversely, a larger selection ($k=10$) appears to introduce noise from less relevant patterns, degrading overall accuracy.
-These findings validate our chosen configuration.